luc-ass/homebridge-evohome/README.md

 ## Roadmap

+- [x] Get device names
 - [x] Read temperature
 - [x] Update temperature
-- [x] Get device names
 - [x] Set target temperature (credits to @zizzex)
 - [x] Change temperature until next scheduled event (credits to @fredericvl).
 This feature sets the temperature until the next scheduled event on the same day.
 If there is no event on the same day it will be scheduled until 00:00:00.
 As this is a new feature it contains advanced logging.
 Please post your log if you encounter any problems.
 - [x] Make use of Elgato Eve graphs (using fakegato-history) including automatic updating (credits to @rooi)
 - [x] Add "global device" to add Away/Energy saving etc. (credits to @fredericvl)
 - [x] Add support for multiple locations. (credits to @ebarnard)
-- [x] Add support for Honeywell Round Connected.
+- [x] Add support for Honeywell Round Connected
 - [ ] Add "DOMESTIC_HOT_WATER" with matching characteristics.
-This device will now be ignored to prevent errors (credits to @sOckhamSter)
+This device will now be ignored to prevent errors (credits to @sOckhamSter).

 ## Known Issues & Notes